 - Always bring your 10-essentials!

-With some planning and bringing the right supplies, you can hike safely in the backcountry.
-But, who knows, you may start looking for rainy days and have the forest to yourself!
+With some planning and bringing the right supplies, you can hike safely in a rainy backcountry, and who knows, you may start looking for rainy days and have the forest to yourself!

 Backwoods wanderer with a passion for backpacking, hiking, kayaking, and exploring the wilds of the Catskills and Adirondacks in New York.
 A Catskill 3500 Club Member and Adirondack Forty-Sixer.
 Climbed Mount Rainier.
 Professionally an Exercise Physiologist.